gael-close/template-paper/README.md

 * [Quarto](https://quarto.org/docs/download/)
 * [a Latex installation](https://quarto.org/docs/output-formats/pdf-engine.html)
-* The poster PDF rendering relies on google-chrome
+* google-chrome.
+The poster PDF rendering relies on printing to PDF via google-chrome.
 * [Poetry](https://python-poetry.org/docs/#installation)

-Install the Python dependencies in a Virtual env (one-time only)
+Install the Python dependencies in a Virtual environment (one-time only)

 ```
 poetry install --no-root
 ```

 ### Activation (to be done in each session)

-Load the venv
+Load the virtual environment.

 ```
 poetry shell;